 1. The internet isn’t used only by English speakers

 Despite the fact they make up most of the global users, English speakers aren’t the only ones using the internet.
 There are other widely used languages and if you implement them into your website, you’ll be able to reach many more people.

 After you’ve turned the potential customers into customers, they will recommend your business to their friends and family and maybe even post about it on social media, spreading the word of your business and giving you more credibility.

 2. Showing your customers that you care about them

 I spoke to my friend a few days ago, and she mentioned how rare it is to see our language online, which made me think about this topic.
 Then I asked her if she would think more highly of businesses if they had websites with the option to switch to the Serbian language, to which she replied that yes, she absolutely would.

-I can only imagine what this is like to people who don’t speak a word of English.
-It must feel great to enter a website you don’t understand a word of and not be forced to use the Google translate version.
+I can only imagine what this is like for people who don’t speak a word of English.
+It must feel great to enter a website you don’t understand a word of and not be forced to use the Google Translate version.

 So, by including languages other than English, you’re telling your non-English speaking customers that you care about them too and that their language is just as important.

 We already mentioned that having multiple languages helps you gain more customers.
 And what comes with more customers?
 More sales.